niallsmart/node-oauth-lite/README.md

 request token as a query parameter.

-If the user grants access, the service provider will provide a verification code (either via a confirmation page or HTTP callback to the client depending on the `oauth_callback` parameter above) and then the request token can then be exchanged for a permanent access token.
+If the user grants access, the service provider will provide a verification code (either via a confirmation page or HTTP callback to the client, depending on the `oauth_callback` parameter above) and then the request token can then be exchanged for a permanent access token.

 ### Exchanging an authorized Request Token for an Access Token